Frank Joshua North – Leader of the Pawnee Scouts

 Major Frank North

-Major Frank Joshua North is best known for organizing a group of Pawnee scouts and was instrumental in the Indian Wars, protecting the wagon trails and, later, the railroad crews during the transcontinental railroad construction.
+Major Frank Joshua North is best known for organizing a group of Pawnee scouts and was instrumental in the Indian Wars, protecting wagon trails and, later, railroad crews during the construction of the transcontinental railroad.

-Born in Ludlowville, New York, on March 10, 1840, his family moved to Ohio when Frank was two years old.
+Born in Ludlowville, New York, on March 10, 1840, Frank’s family moved to Ohio when he was two years old.
 They moved again in 1856 to Nebraska, where the 16-year-old worked as a transporter, moving goods between Omaha and Fort Kearny.
 In this capacity, North first made contact with the local Pawnee Indians.
-He soon learned their language so well that by 1860, he worked at the Pawnee Reservation near Fullerton, Nebraska as a clerk in their trading post.
-Later he became so proficient in the language that he worked as an interpreter.
+He soon learned their language so well that by 1860, he worked at the Pawnee Reservation near Fullerton, Nebraska, as a clerk in their trading post.
+Later, he became so proficient in the language that he worked as an interpreter.

-In 1864 he accompanied the first Pawnee Scouts to the field under General Samuel R Curtis in an unsuccessful campaign against the Sioux.
+In 1864, he accompanied the first Pawnee Scouts to the field under General Samuel R Curtis in an unsuccessful campaign against the Sioux.
 Curtis was so impressed with his knowledge of the Pawnee that he suggested North organize a company of Pawnee scouts to help the army during the Indian Wars.
-When North agreed, he was given the rank of lieutenant.
+When North agreed, he was promoted to lieutenant.
 For the next 13 years, North would lead the scouts in several campaigns against the Plains Indians, serving in Nebraska, Kansas, and Wyoming, receiving promotions to captain and then to major.
-But by 1877, the Plains Indians had been subdued, and the North and his scouts were mustered out for the last time.
+But by 1877, the Plains Indians had been subdued, and the North and its scouts were mustered out for the last time.

 Indian Wars, Battles & Massacres